 Since the dwellers can easily access the beach, there was no need for a pool.
 Instead, the backyard acts as an extension of the indoor living spaces which smoothly transition into the outdoor thanks to vast expanses of glass.
 An efficient layout upstairs comfortably sees five bedrooms and two bathrooms possessing plenty of space for adults and children alike.

-The house incorporates moveable timber battened screens which capture sunlight in winter and exclude it from heating up in summer.
+The house incorporates moveable timber battened screens that capture sunlight in winter and exclude it from heating up in summer.
 It also helps to soften the form by adding layers and texture to the façade as well as aid in preventing solar heat gain by giving control to the occupants.
 Highlight windows and skylights used throughout the home maximize light and bring in natural cross ventilation to ensure the house is as comfortable as it is bright.

 The team constructed the project in just 12 weeks within Modscape’s Melbourne factory.
-After that, they transported it in 10 modules to site.
+After that, they transported it in 10 modules to the site.
 Six weeks later they completed the onsite works.

 Photography by John Madden